-This October The Assistant Quarters is once again raising funds for Tommy’s in support of Baby Loss Awareness week and the many bereaved parents and families who have lost a baby as a result of miscarriage, stillbirth or premature death.
+This October, The Assistant Quarters is again raising funds for Tommy’s in support of Baby Loss Awareness week and the many bereaved parents and families who have lost a baby due to miscarriage, stillbirth or premature death.

 What is Baby Loss Awareness week?

-Standing with Tommy’s – Together for Change
+Standing with Tommy’s – Together for Change.

 - In the UK, 1 in 4 pregnancies will end in miscarriage, stillbirth or premature death.